Format Content with the Rich Text Editor

 Best Practices

-Structure Headings
+1. Structure with Headings Correctly

-| Heading Level | Use Case |
+| Heading Level | Use Case | Example |

 Heading 1 |

-Page title. |
+Page title | |

 Heading 2 |

-Main content heading. |
+Main content heading | |

 Heading 3 |

-Major sections. |
+Major sections | |

 Heading 4 |

-Major subsections. |
+Major subsections | |

 Heading 5 |

-Minor sections, used sparingly. |
+Minor sections, used sparingly | |

 Heading 6 |

-Minor subsections, used rarely. |
+Minor subsections, used rarely |

-Emphasize Text
+3. Emphasize Text Wisely

 Additional Resources